Measurement of Kaon Directed Flow in Au+Au Collisions in the High Baryon Density Region

-More than two decades ago, measurements from the E895 experiment at BNL-AGS revealed that $K^0_S$ with a relatively small scattering cross-section ($\sigma_{K^{0}-p} \sim$ 10 mb) exhibits anti-flow within $p_\text{T} < 0.7$ GeV/$c$ in Au + Au collisions at $\sqrt{s_{\text{NN}}}$ = 3.83 GeV~\cite{E895:2000sor}.
-This was explained by incorporating a repulsive kaon potential in nuclear collision model at high baryon density regions~\cite{Li:1994vd, Li:1998wg, Pal:2000yc, Kaplan:1986yq, Brown:1991ig, Waas:1996fy, Schaffner:1995th}.
+More than two decades ago, measurements from the E895 experiment at BNL-AGS revealed that $K^0_S$ with a relatively small scattering cross-section ($\sigma_{K^{0}-p} \sim$ 10 mb) exhibits a significant anti-flow within $p_\text{T} < 0.7$ GeV/$c$ in Au + Au collisions at $\sqrt{s_{\text{NN}}}$ = 3.83 GeV~\cite{E895:2000sor}.
+For $K^{+}$, a hint of negative $\langle p_\text{x} \rangle$ slopes was observed with a low $p_\text{T}$ cut~\cite{E895:2001yfr}, while the flow behavior of $K^{-}$ which had large statistical uncertainties was consistent with no flow.
+The anti-flow phenomenon was explained by incorporating a kaon potential into the nuclear collision model in high baryon density region~\cite{Li:1994vd, Li:1998wg, Pal:2000yc, Kaplan:1986yq, Brown:1991ig, Waas:1996fy, Schaffner:1995th}.
+The kaon potential, $U(\mathbf{k}, \rho)$, in nuclear matter is defined as~\cite{Li:1994vd, Hartnack:2011cn}:

+where $\mathbf{k}$ denotes the kaon momentum and $\omega$ is its energy, determined by the scalar and vector self-energies.
+The vector term has a positive sign for kaons and a negative sign for antikaons, leading to a repulsive potential for $K_S^0$ and $K^+$, and an attractive potential for $K^-$.

 However, STAR measurements show positive $v_1$ slopes of kaons within $0.4 < p_\text{T} < 1.6$ GeV/$c$ in Au + Au collisions at $\sqrt{s_{\text{NN}}}$ = 3.0 GeV~\cite{STAR:2021yiu}.
 Therefore, it is imperative to conduct systematic measurements of the collision energy, rapidity ($y$), and transverse momentum ($p_\text{T}$) dependence of directed flow for a variety of hadrons in high baryon density regions.
-This is essential for understanding the anti-flow of kaons and, more importantly, for gaining insight into kaon-nucleon interactions and the EoS including strange quark hadrons.
+This is essential for understanding the anti-flow of kaons and, more importantly, for gaining insight into kaon-nucleon interactions and the EoS with strange hadrons.